mrrusof/mrrusof.github.io/_posts/2017-05-16-all-balanced-parentheses-strings.markdown

 # Implementation

+We implement the application of rules in Ruby and Golang.

-Our implementation of rule applications is the following.
+Our Ruby implementation is the following.

 {% highlight ruby %}
 #!/usr/bin/env ruby